 Malkara teachers are qualified, experienced professionals.
 All teachers meet the professional requirements for teaching in ACT public schools.
 Several have postgraduate qualifications, including masters level degrees.
-All have extensive experience in teaching students with a disability.
+Across the school we have extensive experience in teaching students with a disability.

 Principal - Allison Chapman

 Deputy Principal - Dagmar Martin